 And so, you know, it’s been really striking that people who are pretty healthy are getting gravely ill.

-Celine Gounder: They were younger than you might expect.
-They range from 20 late twenties to late seventies but the median age was late forties so, you know, basically my age, about two thirds of them were men.
+Celine Gounder: Well, they were younger than you might expect.
+They range from late twenties to late seventies but the median age was late forties so, you know, basically my age, about two thirds of them were men.

 And many of them were obese, which has me especially concerned for the U S because about a third of Americans are obese and another third are overweight.
 The reason that matters is, um, when you are carrying that extra weight, you’re able to expand your lungs less well than if you’re a thinner person.